kubernetes/website/content/en/blog/_posts/2023-09-25-kubeadm-use-etcd-learner-mode.md

 allows you to enhance the resilience and stability of your Kubernetes clusters by leveraging the [learner mode](https://etcd.io/docs/v3.4/learning/design-learner/#appendix-learner-implementation-in-v34) feature introduced in etcd version 3.4.
 This guide will walk you through using etcd learner mode with kubeadm.
+By default, kubeadm runs a local etcd instance on each control plane node.

 In v1.27, kubeadm introduced a new feature gate `EtcdLearnerMode`.
 With this feature gate enabled, when joining a new control plane node, a new etcd member will be created as a learner and promoted to a voting member only after the etcd data are fully aligned.

 ## What are the advantages of using etcd learner mode?